Pope Gregory I and Judaism: Background

+Gregory's letters

+Gregory I, a former Roman aristocrat and monk, became pope at the end of the sixth century and thus both a spiritual and temporal leader in a tumultuous time.
+Over 800 of his letters survive, of which 20 deal with the Jews.
+His guiding principle was the application of the Theodosian Code which should be done strictly and impartially administered.
+Specifically significant in this context is his letter to the bishop of Palermo in 598, which Gregory wrote in response to a plea from the Jews of Palermo who had complained about the anti-Jewish activities of the bishop.
+In the letter, Gregory wrote that just as the Jews were not allowed to pursue more freedoms than Roman law allowed their position, so Christians were not allowed to infringe the rights that Jews had.

 The position of Jews in society

 In various epistles, Gregory insisted on the right of Jews to "liberty of action, so far as the law permitted, both in civil affairs and in the worship of the synagogue" (Epistles 1.34; 2.6; 8.25; 9.38; 9.195; 13.15).
 But Gregory wrote of limiting the Jews from exceeding the rights granted to them under imperial law – particularly in relation to the ownership of Christian slaves (Epistles 2.6; 3.37; 4.9; 4.21; 6.29; 7.21; 8.21; 9.104; 9.213; 9.215).